appgate/conkolla/README.md

 # Overview
-A HTTP API Gateway (aka proxy) for interacting with the AppGate API.
+A HTTP API Gateway (aka proxy) for interacting with the Appgate API.
 The name is a portmanteau for `Controller` and `kolla`, translated from a discovered rune stone in Gothenburg in Sweden meaning: "to look at the Controller".

-While the Customer Reliability Team has been working with various integration projects which involved AppGate SDP API, we learned that a tool, which was used over and over, will be handy to rapid prototyping.
-Eventually "the tool" became more feature rich and we started to believe it is useful for anyone working with AppGate SDP integrations.
+While the Customer Reliability Team has been working with various integration projects which involved Appgate SDP API, we learned that a tool, which was used over and over, will be handy to rapid prototyping.
+Eventually "the tool" became more feature rich and we started to believe it is useful for anyone working with Appgate SDP integrations.

 From an educational standpoint, Conkolla allows you to: